 What Parents Can Do

 Know how ADHD affects your teen.
-Think about the biggest difficulties your teen has because of ADHD.
+ADHD affects different teens in different ways.
+Think about the biggest problems your teen has because of ADHD.
 Then think about what skills your teen needs to learn that can reduce these problems.
 For example:

 - Impulsive teens may need to learn to interrupt less, wait more patiently, or think before they act in ways that could be risky or careless.
 They may need to learn to calm their upset emotions.